WordPress/gutenberg/docs/design/block-design.md

 # Block Design

-Want to design a new block?
-These recommendations and examples should start you off on the right foot.
+The following is a light guide to designing a new block with recommendations and detailed descriptions of existing blocks to illustrate good practices.

 ## Best Practices

 - Blocks should have a simple label for the Inserter.
 Keep it as short as possible.
 - Blocks should have an identifying icon, ideally using a single color.
 Try to avoid using the same icon used by an existing block.
 Look to [Dashicons](https://developer.wordpress.org/resource/dashicons/) for style inspiration.
 - Blocks should have a instructive placeholder state when they’re first inserted.
 If the block includes a text input, provide placeholder text.
-If your block holds media, include buttons for uploading files and accessing media libraries, as well as drop-zones for drag and drop.
-Keep in mind that in the future, the placeholder state will be used to make page and post templates.
+If your block holds media, include buttons for uploading files and accessing media libraries, as well as drop-zones for drag-and-drop.
 - When unselected, your block should preview its content as closely to the front-end output as possible.
-- When selected, your block may surface additional options: input fields or buttons to configure the block directly (if those are necessary for basic operation).
+- When selected, your block may surface additional options like input fields or buttons to configure the block directly, if those are necessary for basic operation.
 - Every block should include a description in the “Block” tab of the Settings sidebar.
 The description should explain as clearly as possible what your block does.
 Keep it to a single sentence.
-- Additional block options and configuration can also be added to the “Block” tab of the Settings Sidebar, but keep in mind that a user might dismiss the sidebar and never use it.
+- The “Block” tab of the Settings Sidebar can contain additional block options and configuration, but keep in mind that a user might dismiss the sidebar and never use it.
 Do not put critical options there.
-- Be sure to consider how your block looks, feels, and works on all sorts of devices and screen sizes.
+- Check how your block looks, feels, and works on all sorts of devices and screen sizes.

 ## Examples

-To help demonstrate some of these practices, here are a few annotated examples of default Gutenberg blocks:
+To demonstrate some of these practices, here are a few annotated examples of default Gutenberg blocks:

 ### Paragraph